 On 23 September 2022 Cembra announced the agreement of a partnership between Cembra's subsidiary Swissbilling and TWINT.
-Through this collaboration, TWINT's payment options will be expanded and made more customisable.
+Through this collaboration, TWINT's payment options will be expanded and made more customizable.
 The launch of the digitally integrated payment solution from TWINT and Swissbilling is planned for summer 2023.

-On 30 September 2022, the Group reported that it had entered into an agreement with Intrum AG to acquire 100% of the shares of Byjuno AG and its sister company Intrum Finance Services AG (subsequently renamed Byjuno Finance AG, collectively with Byjuno AG called "Byjuno") and that the Group wants to create a leading provider of invoice payment solutions with the aim to establish compelling solutions for pay-by-invoice services in Switzerland by combining Byjuno with its subsidiary Swissbilling SA.
+On 30 September, Cembra reported that it had entered into an agreement with Intrum AG to acquire 100% of the shares of Byjuno AG and its sister company Intrum Finance Services AG.
+Cembra intends to combine Byjuno with its subsidiary Swissbilling to create a leading provider of invoice payment solutions with the aim to establish compelling solutions for pay-by-invoice services in Switzerland.
+With this acquisition, Cembra is taking another step to deliver on its strategy of expanding its embedded finance solutions, with payment and financing options directly integrated into partner and customer journeys.

-On 1 November 2022, Cembra announced the completion of the acquisition of Byjuno AG and Intrum Finance Services AG.
-As from this date, the respective business is consolidated.
+On 1 November 2022 Cembra announced the completion of the acquisition of Byjuno AG and Byjuno AG and Intrum Finance Services AG.
+As per this date the business will be consolidated from the beginning of November 2022.

 On 8 December 2022 Cembra announced that Felix Weber will not be standing for re-election in 2023 as Chairman of the Board of Directors of Cembra.
-The Board of Directors has proposed Franco Morra as his successor. who was duly elected as Chairman by Cembra's Annual General Meeting on 21 April 2023.
+The Board of Directors has proposed Franco Morra as his successor.